gabrielsouzas/github-social-ctrl-react-native/Readme.md

 GitHub Social Management is a mobile application built in React Native that allows you to explore and manage a user's followers on GitHub.
 The application uses AsyncStorage to store information locally and the GitHub API to obtain and control real-time data.

+To use the application you will need a Fine-grained Token from GitHub.
+But don't worry, we teach you how to get one below and it's very simple.
+This token will be stored in your .env file or in your smartphone's internal storage, meaning you can guarantee the security of your token yourself.

 ## 🚀 Functionalities

 - See a GitHub user's following and followers;